-- Late October/Early December: Last day to complete application with documentation and application fee (if required)
+- Beginning of December: Last day to complete application with documentation.

-- December: Notification of Selection Results and deadline to reply to your offer
+- December: Notification of Selection Results and deadline to reply to your admissions offer

-Please note that some universities and university colleges may have their own application dates that should be followed.
-It's important to check their websites for more specific information about the courses you're interested in and get special instructions.
+Please note that some universities may have their own application dates that should be followed.
+It's important to check their websites for more specific information about the courses you're interested in and special instructions.

 Find out more about key dates at Universityadmissions.se

 The following is a summary of the application process for universities in Sweden.

 Create an account